AIDS, HIV, and Pneumocystis Pneumonia (PCP)

 If you develop PCP, you are likely to take Bactrim, Septra, or Cotrim.
 These drugs are combinations of two antibiotics (trimethoprim and sulfamethoxazole, or TMP/SMX).
 Depending upon how sick you are, you take TMP/SMX as a pill or intravenously through your vein (by IV) in a hospital.
 It is frequently combined with a course of oral steroids.

 Some people have allergies to SMX, which is a sulfa drug.
 If you do, your doctor may have you try another medication.
 Or you may cut back on SMX and gradually increase the dose (called desensitization).
 Do this only under the guidance of your doctor.

 Other drugs doctors use to fight the infection include:

 - Dapsone (sometimes combined with TMP or pyrimethamine), taken by pill

 - NubuPent, Pentam, or Pentacarinat (pentamidine), inhaled as an aerosol through a machine called a nebulizer.
 You may need to do this in a doctor's office or a clinic.
 It can also be injected into the vein for serious infection.

 - Mepron (atovaquone), taken in a liquid (called oral suspension) with food.
-This may be used when TMP/SMX or pentamidine can't be taken
+This may be used when TMP/SMX or pentamidine can't be taken.

 If you have moderate to severe PCP and low oxygen levels, you may also receive corticosteroid drug.